IsaacMilarky/owoify/README.md

 # owoify
-I made this so now you get to see it
+I made this as a tiny program to convert an argument to OwO speak.

+"Hello" -> "Hewllo Owo"